IPv4 Address Pool Expanded

 Our study now indicates that there is practically no more shortage of IPv4 address, let alone going through the trouble to deploy IPv6.

-Since EzIP can multiply each public IPv4 address by 256M (Million) fold without affecting current equipment, this enables over 75% of nations to serve their respective countries starting from just one IPv4 address that is already assigned to that nation.
+Since EzIP can multiply each public IPv4 address by 256M (Million) fold to support a sub-Internet without affecting current equipment, this enables over 75% of nations to serve their respective countries starting from just one IPv4 address that is already assigned to that nation from a RIR (Regional Internet Registry).
 This is in addition to the current Internet services.

 Thoughts and comments would be much appreciated.

 Abe (2018-08-18 22:52)